bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 - `v-b-toggle="['my-collapse1', 'my-collapse2']"` - the directive value as an array of string IDs
   <span class="badge badge-info small">v2.14.0+</span>

-Modifiers, argument, and the value can be used at the same time when targetting multie components.
+Modifiers, argument, and the value can be used at the same time when targetting multiple components.

 ### Example usage